Designing Compact Features for Remote Stroke Rehabilitation Monitoring using Wearable Accelerometers: Methodology

 \section{Methodology}

-In this section, we introduced our method from data collection, data pre-processing, feature design to predictive models.
+In this section, we \xic{introduce} our method from data collection, data pre-processing, feature design to predictive models.
 Our aim is to develop an automated model which can map the free-living 3-day accelerometer data into the CAHAI score.
-With the trained model, we can infer the CAHAI score in an objective and continuous manner.

-To achieve this, we first reduced the data redundancy via preprocessing and design compact and discriminant features.
-Given the proposed features, a longitudinal mixed-effects model with Gaussian Process prior (LMGP) was developed, which can further reduce the impact of large variability (caused by different subjects and time slots) for higher prediction results.
-The pipeline of our system is demonstrated in Fig. \ref{figure:Flowchart}.
+With the trained model, we can automatically infer the CAHAI score in an objective and continuous manner.
+To achieve this, we first \xic{reduce} the data redundancy via preprocessing and design compact and discriminant features.
+Given the proposed features, a longitudinal mixed-effects model with Gaussian Process prior (LMGP) \xic{is} used \cite{Shi:2012}, which can further reduce the impact of large variability (caused by different subjects and time slots) for higher prediction results.